enyojs/enyo-docs/developer-guide/building-apps/conversion-to-2.7.md

 dependencies to your project source.

 At this time, the default is to use the `HEAD` of the `2.6.0-dev` branch for all dependencies.
-This should be sufficient until the official release of `2.6.0`.
+This should be sufficient until the official release of `2.7.0`.

-Note that it is actually quite easy to test specific development branches other than `2.6.0-dev`.
+Note that it is actually quite easy to test specific development branches.
 For example, if you want to test a bug fix for `enyo` that was made in a branch called `ENYO-1675-coledavis`, do the following:

 ```bash